helium777/sliding-window-protocol/README.md

 ### 协议改进

-[1]: https://ieeexplore.ieee.org/document/35380 (T. Fujiwara, T. Kasami and S. Lin, "Error detecting capabilities of the shortened Hamming codes adopted for error detection in IEEE Standard 802.3," in IEEE Transactions on Communications, vol. 37, no. 9, pp. 986-989, Sept.
-1989, doi: 10.1109/26.35380.)
+[1]: https://ieeexplore.ieee.org/document/35380 "T. Fujiwara, T. Kasami and S. Lin, "Error detecting capabilities of the shortened Hamming codes adopted for error detection in IEEE Standard 802.3," in IEEE Transactions on Communications, vol. 37, no. 9, pp. 986-989, Sept.
+1989, doi: 10.1109/26.35380."
 [//]: # "$ p(A) \approx 8.00633426223384958575479686260223388671875\mathrm{e}{-9} $"